Activities Funding Board (AFB)

 Student Center North 116

-Frontier Fiesta is a three-day western-style festival and is a long-standing tradition at UH.
-The event takes place each year the weekend after Spring Break.
-The major components of Frontier Fiesta include Broadway-style variety shows, carnival booths, cultural and educational performances, Family Fun Day, concerts featuring student talent and by nationally renowned recording artists, a world-class cook-off, and a scholarship competition.
+Frontier Fiesta is a University of Houston tradition that features showcase of talent from the student body.
+The event takes place each year during the spring semester.
+This Texas-style festival is part of a long-standing tradition at UH.
+The major components of Frontier Fiesta include Broadway-style variety shows, carnival booths, cultural and educational performances, Family Fun Day, concerts by nationally renowned recording artists, a world-class cook-off, and a scholarship competition.

 Graduate and Professional Students Association

 The Graduate and Professional Student Association (GPSA), serves as a channel for graduate and professional students to voice concerns, resolve difficulties, and provide feedback on issues that directly affect graduate student life at the University of Houston.
 GPSA will aim to provide a community that allows graduate and professional students to collaborate in order to enhance graduate student academic and social student life experiences.